 Nearly all of the bagels are vegan besides 1-2.
 You can see our full assortment of vegan bagels.

 If you are lucky enough to have an authentic Dutch combi-oven (e.g. microwave/oven), you’re in luck as this is the perfect way to toast your bagel, especially after they’re frozen.

 If frozen, I recommend toasting the bagel for about 2-3 minutes at 100 watts (microwave setting) before cutting your bagel and toasting at 150 C for about 2-3 minutes on the oven setting until it seems warm and toasted.

 If they’re just a day old, a toasting of 2 minutes using the oven or toaster at 150 C is enough to freshen your bagel up!

 Bagels are best eaten fresh, but we recommend freezing those that you will not consume in the next 24 hours.
 They keep pretty beautifully and it’s always lovely to take a bagel out of your freezer to snack on!
 We have toasting instructions above.

 Usually the bagels keep pretty well over 24-36 hours left out on the counter.
 They’re bread, so you might want to toast your bagel in the oven to warm it up!
 We recommend slicing it first.

 Yes.
-We mail by postNL in time on Tuesdays, Wednesdays, and Thursdays.
+We mail by DHL in time on Wednesdays.
 Our bagels are sealed for shipping, which helps them stay as fresh as possible.

 If you have questions about orders, please email us directly or Whatsapp us +31 64266 1915.
-Please provide your full name or order number.
+Please provide your full name.